Our Heritage: The RAN Helicopter Flight Vietnam

 Following the announcement by the US Government of its policy of disengagement, with the responsibility for defence passed to the South Vietnamese.
 On 8 June 1971 after 4-years of joint combat activities with the US Army 135th AHC the war came to an end for the RANHFV.
 Packing-up commenced immediately with departure for Australia set for 16 June 1971.
 The success of the joint EMU operation has been a great source of pride for the 135th AHC and RAN.
 The RANHFV crews including support staff of photographers, stewards, cooks, writers, storemen, and sick-berth attendants all earned the respect and admiration of the various services they worked with.

 During 4-years of flying hundreds of combat operations in Vietnam, the RANHFV earned 3 MBEs, 8 DSCs, 5 DFCs, one BEM, 24 MIDs and 34 Naval Board Commendations.
 723 Squadron the parent unit of the RANHFV was awarded the battle honour ‘Vietnam 1967-71’.
 In addition 8 RAN helicopter pilots flew with 9 Squadron RAAF.
 RANHFV casualties were: 5 were killed; 10 seriously injured, others received wounds of various types.
-The dedication and valour of the RANHFV is a story which has yet to gain proper recognition.

 From the 1920s communists were active in French Indo-China indoctrinating the rural population, creating cells in cities and towns, exploiting the frustrations with the feudal system of government and powerful French colonial administration.
 Following the Japanese occupation 1942 the communist led Viet Minh began fighting and at the end of WW11 when the French returned – they defeated them at Dien Bien Phu in 1954.
 Following the Geneva Peace Treaty which divided Vietnam in two at the 17th Parallel, the communist government in the north, who openly backed the Viet Cong, began the process of eliminating opposition in the south through terrorism and assassination.
 Ruthless and determined Viet Cong guerrillas, armed with Soviet weapons raided villages and towns, attacking and murdering government officials (mayors, police, post office workers, teachers, etc.- some 37,000 were assassinated).
 Reinforced by well established supply lines and North Vietnam soldiers the communists gained a strong hold on the South Vietnamese countryside.
 Well armed and highly organised the communists kept up the pressure using terrorist tactics and coordinated attacks against major centres.
 Across the world the war of words raged, as anti-war propaganda took hold the weight of opinion changed.
 An important factor is that war is a contest of wills.
 When support at home is lost so is the battle.
 Nixon thought the 1972 Paris Peace Agreement would bring peace with honour, but that was an illusion as soon after the North moved-in and 2-years later it was all over when Saigon fell.
 The huge number of Vietnamese who fled the country speaks volumes about the communists and their methods.